Direct Vision Standard (DVS2020)

 This new "Direct Vision Standard", as its name suggests, is designed to improve the driver visibility of all pedestrians and cyclists.
 In studies this has been proved to be the single most important factor in increasing their safety.

-All vehicles over 12 tonne in weight are effected by this regulation and operators will need to apply for a permit to be able to drive in the Enforcement Zone.
+All vehicles over 12 tonne in weight are affected by this regulation and operators will need to apply for a permit to be able to drive in the Enforcement Zone.

 Depending on the star rating vehicles will need to be fitted with various safety systems before the operator can apply for a permit.